 What are the secondary behaviors you see in this environment or with this specific situation?

 Based on all the information gathered from the above questions, what accommodations need to be implemented to help this child be successful?

 The neurobehavioral parenting model is just that— a different approach to parenting our child with brain-based differences based on their unique brain.
 It is a lifelong practice that is made easier with the support of individuals who understand the model and your lived experience, who can walk alongside you to help climb the steep learning curve of implementing this model in your day-to-day interactions with your child.

-Eileen Devine, LCSW works in Portland, OR as a therapist supporting parents of children with special needs.
-She is also a consultant for families impacted by FASD, PANS/PANDAS and other neurobehavioral conditions through her private practice, FASD Northwest, working with families nationally and internationally.
+Eileen Devine, LCSW is parent coach and consultant for families impacted by FASD, PANS/PANDAS and other neurobehavioral conditions.
+She is also the founder of The Resilience Room, a close-knit membership community for parents of kids with neurobehavioral challenges.
 She lives with her husband and two amazing kids, one of whom happens to live with FASD.
-For more information, visit fasdnorthwest.com.
+For more information, visit eileendevine.com.